This profile is intended to provide CUPE members with basic information about the sector they work in from a national perspective.

-A library is often a central community hub.
-Meeting rooms are used by community groups, library staff host education programs and clubs, and the publicly accessible computer terminals are so popular that users line up.
+A library is a central community hub.
+Meeting rooms are used by community groups, library staff host education programs and clubs, and the publicly accessible computer terminals are highly popular.
 Canada’s public libraries log 100 million visits and lend 2.1 million books every year.
 Nearly two-thirds of Canadians have a library card.

-The public library is the only public institution that provides free access to the Internet through over 8,500 computers that are accessed over 18 million times a year.
-Libraries provide services for seniors, employment supports, language and reading groups, citizenship test preparation and help for newcomers to build their resumes.
+The library is the only public institution that provides free access to the Internet through over 8,500 computers that are accessed over 18 million times a year.
+Libraries provide services for seniors, employment supports, language and reading groups, and citizenship test preparation.

 Libraries are funded by all three levels of government – federal, provincial and municipal.
 Municipalities are the largest funders, spending more than the federal and provincial governments combined.
 The federal government provides funding exclusively to national libraries, while the provinces and territories fund public, school, university and college libraries.